xyshuai/LLM-generated-reference-checker/README.md

 - **Quietly altering** originally correct reference information during format conversion

 In practice, a more common and insidious scenario is:
-Users already have real references but simply want LLMs to batch-convert them from one format (e.g., APA) to another (e.g., Harvard, Vancouver, etc.).
+Users already have real references but simply want LLMs to batch-convert them from one format (e.g., APA) to another (e.g., Harvard, IEEE, etc.).
 During this process, LLMs may quietly:

 - Change the year, volume, issue, or page numbers
 - Replace journal names